TranslucentTB/TranslucentTB/Readme.md

 @charlesmilette, @MrAksel, @olliethepikachu, and last but certainly not least @PFCKrutonium.

 If you would like to contribute, everyone is welcome to!
-If you are considering a major feature, need guidance, or want to talk an idea out, don't hesitate to jump on Gitter (see above), or file an issue.
-I am often on Gitter and Github, so I should reply fairly quickly.
+If you are considering a major feature, need guidance, or want to talk an idea out, don't hesitate to jump on Discord (see above), or file an issue.
+The main contributors are often on Discord and Github, so we should reply fairly quickly.
 Also, at this time I have no plans of expanding this beyond the taskbar.

 ###Similar programs